alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 The problem might not be a missing property.
 It might be that the type of a value of some property is different from what your program expected.
 The result is often the same.
 Code fails and program crashes.
 One may argue that this is not likely to happen.
 Well, earthquakes and floods are also not likely to happen.

 The thing is, nobody cares about probability when these events, these [black swans], occur.
 Your users will not care that wrong type or missing property is not likely to happen when the app they are using crashes.
 If only there was a way to avoid this.
-Maybe, TypeScript can help here.
+Maybe, TypeScript can help you here.

 ## TypeScript interfaces made simple